Backlinks With Infographics? Using Comic Art For Link Building

 In my previous life as an in-house SEO, link-building and outreach meant searching for the best quality sites that could benefit from the content that we created.
 From data tools, to scholarships, to infographics, to blogs, we created content that spoke to our site’s core competency and tried to find sites that would benefit from that content.
 Even before embarking on a campaign, I made a list of hundred sites and the appropriate point of contact to see if they would be good partners for our sites.

 When compiling a larger list for outreach, identify five top sites that are the best fit and have the largest potential impact on your site.
-Being a long time reader of IndieWire, I understood that our article would be a good fit and that the spirit of the site valued independent content that was film-centric - and as much as we love these films - aside from Shape of Water, it would take odd fans like us to create a tribute to Good Time and The Florida Project.
+Being a long time reader of IndieWire, I understood that our article would be a good fit.
+The spirit of the site valued independent content that was film-centric - and as much as we love these films - aside from Shape of Water, it would take odd fans like us to create a tribute to Good Time and The Florida Project.
 When vetting potential partner sites, I like to spend some time looking at what type of content they publish, particularly when it’s from guests or about outside media.
 Taking a look at their social media will give you a good insight into what type of content (besides their own) that they frequently retweet or share.

 Five Movies in Five Comics quickly spread from IndieWire to other great sites.
 I’ve been a loyal listener of the slashfilmcast and an avid reader of their site since 2010, and it was a thrill to be featured on their site.
 Two sites that are mainstays for any film lover, Nerdist and i09, both reached out to us for interviews.
 We found our 5 Movies In 5 Panels featured in sites like Director Justin Lin’s yomyomf, Geek Exchange, and even on Robert Pattinson Worldwide.
 One of my favorite links was from the site Garotas Geeks: even in another language, readers were able to quickly follow the story within the comic.
 An art page called Trunk Space reached out to us to profile Ben.